H.E.A.L.T.H Peer to Peer

 - SAVE LIVES of your fellow peers

-For more information about the HEALTH peer education program and to become a HEALTH peer educator, contact the Community Organizing and Leadership coordinator at (217) 581-7786 or e-mail email@example.com.
+For more information about the HEALTH peer education program please see the Peer Education handout.
+You may also contact the Health Promotion Coordinator at (217) 581-7786 or e-mail email@example.com.